|

 - If so, how do you define what that price will be?

-- What will it take on a daily basis to achieve your
+- What will it take daily to achieve your

 goals?